ADD-Faun/rpsTest/README.md

   - Main branch was chosen and saved, page refreshed with a working link to indicate the successful deployment.

 The live link can be found here - https://add-faun.github.io/rpsTest/

+### Content

+- The icons in the header were taken from [Font Awesome](https://fontawesome.com/)

+### Media

+- The photos used for the choices were taken by me.
+- The image used for mystery in game-area were taken from open source site xxxxx

 **Anything more?**